 - 2 tablespoons grated Parmesan cheese

-- Preheat the oven to 350 F and grease 12 mini muffin cups.
+- Preheat the oven to 350 F and grease 12 mini muffin cups with nonstick spray.

-Store in the fridge for up to 3 days or store in the freezer in a zip top bag and reheat for 30 seconds in the microwave before serving.
+Store in the fridge for up to 3 days in an airtight container or store in the freezer in a zip top bag and reheat for 30 seconds in the microwave before serving.

 We like these with both grated raw or leftover roasted butternut squash and sweet potato, shredded raw carrots or chopped broccoli florets.

 Add snipped spinach or kale or finely chopped bell pepper or mushrooms if you’d like instead of squash.

 Chop up as desired for babies or younger toddlers.

 You can also pack these egg and cheese mini muffins in a packed daycare lunch or school lunch.

 Chop them up over salads for your own lunch.

 Try ricotta instead of cottage cheese.